The Increasing Popularity Of Canicross – Getting Fit With Your Dog!

 For Canicross a slightly shorter harness with a higher connection from dog to runner is recommended.

 Wear a good pair of trail shoes for extra grip and to help prevent slipping and sliding on off road adventures.
-Comfortable light weight breathable running clothing and a light weight waterproof stowed in a bum bag just in case.
+Comfortable light weight breathable running clothing.
+Also think about a light weight waterproof stowed in a bum bag just in case.

 You need a fit and healthy dog over the age of 12-18 months who loves to run for Canicross.
 If you’re unsure if your dog is up to it speak to your vet.
 Working dog breeds tend to be the most popular of choice but any breed can do it, but only if they want to?